-Be flexible.
-Many people take part-time jobs in order to earn extra income while working around specific family issues (i.e.; caring for children or elderly parents).
+Many people take part-time jobs in order to earn extra income while working around specific family issues (i.e. caring for children or elderly parents).
 Other workers may have more than one part-time job and are juggling several different schedules.
 With this in mind, try to offer flexible work hours.
 Your employee will be less stressed and thus less likely to quit, which will end up costing you and your company time and money in hiring and training someone new.

-If possible, offer perks and benefits.
-If you are able to offer negotiate some form of extended benefits from your insurance provider, why not do so?
+If you are able to offer to negotiate some form of extended benefits from your insurance provider, why not do so?
 Many people take up part-time work to make ends meet or to supplement their retirement income and any financial benefits and perks you can offer will be greatly appreciated.

 If your company is having an employee appreciation luncheon, be sure to have it on a date when many, if not all, of your part-time employees will be able to come because it is already part of their regular shift.

-It’s not only the right, and polite thing to do, it also gives all the members of your team to get to know one another as regular humans, not just cogs in a wheel.
+It’s not only the right and polite thing to do, but it also gives all the members of your team to get to know one another as regular humans, not just cogs in a wheel.

 Make sure to include them in any accolades and positive feedback when they contributed to a successful group project.
 If you have an employee recognition or incentive program, find ways to include part-time employees in these programs.

-Don’t assume that what happens in the office when part-time staff aren’t their isn’t relevant of important to them.
+Don’t assume that what happens in the office when part-time staff aren’t there isn’t relevant or important to them.
 Make a concerted effort to keep all your employees in the know about important workplace matters.
 If staff meetings are minuted, make sure everyone has access to them.
-If you have a workplace news letter or do regular e-blasts, send those communications to the part-time staff as well.
+If you have a workplace newsletter or do regular e-blasts, send those communications to the part-time staff as well.

 The bottom line is that part-time employees are valuable assets in the workplace.
 They help fill in scheduling gaps.
 They complete tasks that other staff don’t have the time to finish.
 They bring a fresh perspective to your organization.
 And like all employees, they take time to recruit and train.
 That’s why, as a supervisor, you need to keep them happy.
-Good employee retention is good for your company so don’t forget to keep your part-time staff feeling engaged and included in the company’s positive growth and development.
+Good employee retention is good for your company, so don’t forget to keep your part-time staff feeling engaged and included in the company’s positive growth and development.

 © 2017 Sally Hayes